vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

     magnitude spectrum of the first FID.
 The last polynomial is the zero order coefficient and thus the channel weight.

-3. 'CMRR-Sequential' – This algorithm is the same as the ‘CMRR’ algorithm, except that it is applied individually to each FID, independent of the others.
+3.  **'CMRR-Sequential'** – This algorithm is the same as the ‘CMRR’ algorithm, except that it is applied individually to each FID, independent of the others.

-### 4.4 Data Exclusion
+### 4.4 Step 2 - FID Exclusion

-The Data Exclusion panel is used to remove individual FIDs from the final Summed FID result that is sent on to the Spectral Tab.
+The FID Exclusion panel is used to remove individual FIDs from the final Summed FID result that is sent on to the Spectral Tab.
 The data exclusion panel is **only** available when there are individual FIDs available in the raw data set.
 If the ‘number of FIDs’ data dimension equals 1, then the panel is grayed out.

-**Data exclusion is a manual process.** The user adds or removes FID indices to a list (shown in the text field below the ‘Apply Data Exclusion check box) and during pre-processing these FIDs are excluded from the final Summed FID result.
+**FID exclusion is a manual process.** The user adds or removes FID indices to a list (shown in the text field below the ‘Apply Data Exclusion check box) and during pre-processing these FIDs are excluded from the final Summed FID result.
 Data exclusion is only applied when